Diets and exercise go hand in hand for people who want to lose weight and maintain good health.

 High-protein diet and exercise programs, are popular because they generally provide fast results.
 This means, people generally experience faster weight loss than with diets featuring more carbohydrates.

 But is the high fat content of a mostly protein diet bad for your heart and blood pressure?

-A 2011 study by Johns Hopkins University showed that a short-term, high-fat diet had no negative impact on overall health.
-In fact, study team leader and exercise physiologist Kerry Stewart said that the key to maintaining healthy blood vessels and vascular function is less about the type of diet and more about maintaining healthy body weight.
+In fact, a 2011 study by Johns Hopkins University gave us some insight on the matter.
+It showed that short-term, high-fat diets had no negative impact on overall health.
+It also showed that the key to maintaining healthy blood vessels is less about the type of diet and more about maintaining healthy body weight.

 As a result, people on these diets tend to overindulge in more low-fat food than they should.
-He recommends a diet based on high-quality fats rather than junk food or heavily processed foods.
-Full-fat dairy products from grass-fed cows, unprocessed red meats and coconut oils are some of the foods recommended for good nutrition and maintaining healthy weight.
+The study recommends a diet based on high-quality fats rather than junk food or heavily processed foods.
+Full-fat dairy products from grass-fed cows, unprocessed red meats and coconut oils are some of the foods most recommended for maintaining a healthy weight.

 However, high-protein diets put more stress on the kidneys and may worsen kidney function problems.
 Some researchers also believe osteoporosis is more likely to develop in people who eat large amounts of protein because they may excrete more calcium than normal through urination.

-A healthy diet in which carbohydrates make up 30% of calories, and fats from meat, dairy products and nuts make up 40% of calories, along with moderate aerobic exercise and lifting weights, can help you lose weight.
+Overall, a healthy diet in which carbohydrates make up about 30% of calories, and fats from meat, dairy products and nuts make up 40% of calories, along with moderate aerobic exercise and lifting weights, can help you lose weight.

 Remember: Lasting weight loss is usually based on changes you can live with for a long time, not a temporary diet.

 Need help getting back in action?
 Visit one of our clinics and ensure that exercising is safe for you.

 Looking for daily motivation and wellness education?
 Follow us on Instagram!